opendata-swiss/ckanext-geocat/README.md

 In order to take a look at the geocat original data:

-- follow the permalink to getocat
+- follow the permalink of the dataset to geocat
-- get the link to the xml version of the data: this should be similar to https://codebeautify.org/Xpath-Tester
+- get the link to the xml version of the data: this should be similar to `https://www.geocat.ch/geonetwork/srv/ger/xml.metadata.get?uuid=170800fb-e85c-42b7-8c4b-ba33b364b79f`
-- this should be similar to `https://www.geocat.ch/geonetwork/srv/ger/xml.metadata.get?uuid=170800fb-e85c-42b7-8c4b-ba33b364b79f`
 - Go to https://codebeautify.org/Xpath-Tester
 - Load the data in from URL
 - explore with XPath